Digital model railway control systems: Hornby Railways Zero 1

 The master control unit last appeared in the catalog in 1985.
 The system is very reliable, the basic 1980s keyboard design being the main problem on older badly stored master control units.

 Loco modules were available in two types.
 The pre-1981 types were based on a single triac but the square-wave supply and the presence of spikes from the motor and from poor contacts rendered the dV/dt rating of the triac marginal and these units would sometimes self-trigger on the wrong polarity half-cycle, resulting in damage both to the unit itself and to the locomotive motor.
 The later type, made by H&M, used two SCRs, one for "forward" and one for "reverse", to avoid this problem.
 The system is still used today by many modellers.

 Hammant & Morgan digital train control system

 The Hammant & Morgan (H&M) digital train control system is totally compatible with the Zero 1, the master controller,"HM5000 Advanced Power Transmitter" boasted two sliders, direction LEDs, a power LED bar graph, timer clocks, digital display of locos under control, readout of accessories controlled, and ability to attach two "Hi-Tec Speed Transmitter" slave controllers HM5500.

 Airfix Railway System Multiple Train Control

 Airfix Railway System Multiple Train Control (MTC) was an analog system introduced in 1979 and used 20 V sinusoidal alternating current on the track with a superimposed control signal.
 It can control up to 16 locomotives, which a maximum of 4 at a time be controlled simultaneously.

-Unfortunately it was only produced for about 18 months when Airfix went into receivership and the concept was dropped.
+It was only produced for about 18 months when Airfix went into receivership and the concept was dropped.